veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

 Do preprocessing, which saves the data into `./veld_data__demo__training_data/bible.txt` :
 ```
-docker compose -f veld_preprocess.yaml up  # or docker-compose if you have an older version
+docker compose -f veld_preprocess.yaml up
 ```
+(note: if you have an older docker version, you might need to call `docker-compose` instead)

 Do training (this will take 5-15 minutes, depending on hardware), which saves a model into `./veld_data__demo__word2vec_model/bible.word2vec` :